 Thank you for choosing the ACD!
 To get the most out of your experience here, please review these policies and procedures with your dancers and family members.

 School information is sent out via emails.
 If any of your contact information has changed since you registered please update your family’s account online.
 In the event of inclement weather, Allen Conservatory of Dance will follow Allen Independent School District delays and closings.
-Therefore, if AISD Schools are closed, then the studio is closed as well.
-On a non-school day (Saturdays), we will assess the safety of opening the studio and will post our decision to social media as well as send out an email.
+If it is a Saturday, we will assess the safety of opening the studio and will notify you via email and social media.

 In the Lobbies

 Out of consideration for the staff, faculty, and others waiting in the hall, disruptive children will be asked to leave the lobby area.